The League of Women Voters of Texas is encouraging all eligible voters to apply to vote by mail in the comfort and safety of your own home!

 Share the League's nonpartisan Voters Guide with your friends and family and be sure to visit your local League of Women Voters website for local voting & election information.

-The League appreciates the sponsors (listed above) of the Nov.
-5, 2019 Constitutional Amendment Voters Guide.
+The League appreciates the sponsors of the 2020 Texas Primaries Voters Guide.

 Voters in the Texas primaries and conventions choose who will run for office in the General Election.
 For many communities in Texas, their elected officials are chosen in the primary election because many districts heavily favor one party over the other.